 Leadership needs to lead

-Governments who won’t get serious about financial protections for the lives and livelihoods of frontline workers have failed to protect their communities.
+Governments that won’t get serious about financial protections for the lives and livelihoods of frontline workers have failed to protect their communities.
 Instead, they’ve doubled down against the most effective restrictions to prevent bad economic numbers.

-Governments who had in place convoluted lab test development regulations and who hadn’t built up testing capacity have instead had to settle for less ideal ways to test people because the gold standard is unachievable.
+Governments that had in place convoluted lab test development regulations and who hadn’t built up testing capacity have instead had to settle for less ideal ways to test people because the gold standard is unachievable.
 Or it’s just too late.

 There are also the loud angry supporters of those governments who consciously hold fast to and amplify these failings for their own benefit and fame, or because they don’t know any better, or they simply follow other malicious agents of chaos down a dark path of often angry and usually selfish fantasy.